 57% of millennial consumers watch more video ads on social media than on television.

 Leading companies capitalize on the captive audiences that are living on social media.
-Advertising on social media is more effective and easy-to-track than traditional media buys through networks.
+Advertising on social media is more effective and easy to track than traditional media buys through networks.

 With a video ad on social media, you can natively integrate your brand into the social conversation.
 A compelling piece of video content that is sized correctly and optimized for social can be widely shared by captive, engaged communities.
 Consider how you can ramp up your social video content to tap into this lucrative audience this year.